Breaking News | Coronavirus: WHO says two billion vaccine doses secured

 With support of from the global vaccine alliance Gavi, UNICEF is procuring and supporting installation of 70,000 cold-chain fridges in lower income countries by the end of 2021, which will help in the roll out of COVID-19 vaccines that need to be stored at 2 to 8 degrees Celsius.
 Almost half of the fridges will be solar powered, UNICEF said.

-It was important to understand that vaccines would complement, and not replace, the existing tools for slowing transmission of the virus and saving lives, Dr Tedros said.
+It was important to understand that vaccines would complement, and not replace, the existing tools for slowing transmission of the virus and saving lives, Mr Ghebreyesus, said.

 But vaccines were the key to stopping the disease, and as soon as the pandemic began, there was a risk that low-income countries would miss out on vaccines, which is why COVAX was formed, he added.